ppone/docs/guides/custom-fields.md

 #### Limitations

-- The custom field ID must be unique and cannot be changed later.
+- The custom field ID must be unique per object type and cannot be changed later.
-- Only 10 custom fields can be created.
+- Only 10 custom fields can be created per object type.
 - Custom field titles are limited to **40 characters**.
 - Values set on customer accounts and invoices are limited to **255 characters**.

+#### Supported Object Types

+These object types support adding custom fields:
+- Credit Note
+- Customer
+- Estimate
+- Invoice
+- Item
+- Line Item
+- Payment
+- Plan
+- Subscription
+- Transaction

 ### Using custom fields